Business model and strategy

 Vue aérienne de la construction de l’usine de préfabrication des 89 caissons qui formeront le tunnel du Femern, plus long tunnel immergé du monde

-VINCI Construction will continue to develop its three pillars – Major Projects, Specialty Networks and Proximity Networks – using a combined global and local approach to achieve optimal market coverage and extend the international reach of VINCI’s activities.
+VINCI Construction continues to develop its three pillars – Major Projects, Specialty Networks and Proximity Networks – using a combined global and local approach to achieve optimal market coverage and extend the international reach of VINCI’s activities.

-The environmental transition will undoubtedly generate substantial opportunities for infrastructure projects, notably involving power grids, water management, low-carbon transport and climate-resilient structures.
+The environmental transition undoubtedly generates substantial opportunities for infrastructure projects, notably involving power grids, water management, low-carbon transport and climate-resilient structures.

 A Group-wide vision of all-round performance made even more relevant by the climate emergency